TryGhost/slimer/packages/generator-slimer/generators/app/templates/README.md

 `yarn add <%= npmName %>`
 <% } -%>

 ## Usage

 ## Develop

 <% if (type === 'pkg') { -%>
-This is a mono repository, managed with [lerna](https://lernajs.io/).
+This is a monorepo package.

 Follow the instructions for the top-level repo.
 <% } if (type === 'mono') { -%>